Nuclear industry in South Australia: Nuclear waste storage

 Concentrations of nuclear waste in South Australia exist in the tailings ponds at the Olympic Dam mine, at the site of the former Port Pirie uranium treatment works and in the tailings block at the former Radium Hill mine.
 The CSIRO operates a nuclear waste storage facility at Woomera in the state's far north.
 Studies and debates about where to store Australia's radioactive waste have been ongoing since the 1980s.

-The Howard Government made unsuccessful attempts to establish nuclear waste storage facilities in South Australia between 1998 and 2004.
-This proposition was revived during the LNP coalition Abbott, Turnbull, and Morrison governments from 2013-2022.
+The Howard government made unsuccessful attempts to establish nuclear waste storage facilities in South Australia between 1998 and 2004.
+This proposition was revived during the LNP coalition Abbott, Turnbull, and Morrison governments from 2013 to 2022.
 Various sites on Aboriginal lands proposed between 1998 and 2016 have been contested by Indigenous people and denounced as forms of environmental racism.

 Recommendations by the Nuclear Fuel Cycle Royal Commission in 2016 ultimately resulted in a site selection near Kimba on Eyre Peninsula.

 National Radioactive Waste Management Facility

 The Kimba site has been contested by Barngarla people who claim the site as their traditional land and were not consulted or included in the vote approving the facility.
 Barngarla elders have raised legal challenges to the site selection.

-A seven year-long consultation process preceded the official selection of a site at Napandee, near Kimba in South Australia for a future National Radioactive Waste Management Facility.
+A seven-year-long consultation process preceded the official selection of a site at Napandee, near Kimba in South Australia for a future National Radioactive Waste Management Facility.

 Prospective sites were voluntarily nominated by their owners, though Indigenous people were left out of the process.
 Domestically produced radioactive waste, and repatriated, reprocessed spent nuclear fuel from Australia's research reactors at Lucas Heights is intended to be stored there, once constructed.
 A prospective nuclear waste storage site at Barndioota was announced in 2015.
 The property was owned by Grant Chapman, and the traditional owners are the Adnyamathanha.
 Two other candidate sites were named near Kimba on Eyre Peninsula.

 The Kimba sites are located in the federal electorate of Grey, for which Rowan Ramsey is the sitting member.
 Ramsey publicly advocated for the establishment of nuclear waste storage facilities in South Australia, and has stated that he would be comfortable storing it on his own property.
 Ramsay did not nominate his own property for the project after receiving advice that it would constitute a conflict of interest.
 Opinion on the benefits and risks associated with establishing a facility has divided the township of Kimba.

 Opponents of the establishment of a new national facility for domestically produced nuclear waste believe that such waste should be stored long-term at Lucas Heights, where much of the waste was and continues to be generated.
 Spokespeople for the opposition include Jim Green of Friends of the Earth and David Sweeney of the Australian Conservation Foundation.